Some photos I shot at XOXO Festival last month.

 It was extremely scary but it was so, so worth it.
 I'll never forget that energy of standing in the YU building and that feeling of not having a tether or a safety net.
 I felt scared but also so excited and inspired.
 It was so cool shooting something that felt important and relevant to us: it's a festival about independence and doing things on your own.
 We met so many creative people, good friends, and have gotten to work on some really cool projects with people we've met there over the years.

 It's also inspired me to start a lot of projects of my own.
 The first year, it led to me getting inspired to experiment more with fashion and promotional photography, and that whole year I spent really pursuing my portfolio.
 I worked really hard.
 By the next XO, I had seen my photos on buses around Portland and was working with clients on the regular.
 The second year, I got inspired to start my own magazine.
 A few months later I was working with people from all over the world to make my weird idea a reality.
-This year, I was so inspired by the women who spoke to create an issue of Liner dedicated to showcasing female talent only.
-That issue comes out this December.

 If this was the last XOXO, it really ended on a high note: the talks were amazing.
 I literally laughed and cried, met some really cool people and caught up with some old friends.
-It was kind of perfect too because John Roderick from the Long Winters spoke, and my first date with Paul was at one of their concerts.

 Thanks Andy and Andy!
 As always, it was the best.